cetra3/lorikeet/README.md

 ### Step Types

-There are currently 4 step types that can be configured: bash, http, system and value
+There are currently 5 step types that can be configured: bash, http, system, step and value

 #### Bash Step type